MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ```
 {: .output}

-To visualize your project like above you will use "tree".
-If you do not have tree you can get using `sudo apt-get install tree` on linux, or `brew install tree` on Mac.
-Note - tree will not show you the helpful labels after '<-' (those were added by us).
+To visualize your project like above you will use *tree*.
+If you do not have *tree*, you can get it using `sudo apt-get install tree` on Linux, or `brew install tree` on Mac.
+Note - `tree` will not show you the helpful labels after `<-` (those were added by us).

 CookieCutter has created a lot of files!
-This can be thought of as three sections.
+They can be thought of as three sections.
 In the top level of our project we have a folder for tools related to development (`devtools`), documentation (`docs`) and to the package itself (`molecool`).
 We will first be working in the `molecool` folder to build our package, and adding more things later.

 ~~~
 ...